 They wanted to show businesses that a personalised training programme, designed for their business, would give their team education which directly improves their operational performance and creates a happier, more positive team with better communication and workplace morale.

 Fourteen years on, Edvance continues to grow and be part of new and exciting initiatives to increase the awareness of how workplace literacy can impact not only on the business, but also the individuals who are part of this.

 We have a team of committed staff and contractors who have a wealth of knowledge and experience.
 “They are as passionate as we are about changing people lives,” says Peter.

 What we do, why we do it and how we do it?

 Edvance receives various funding from the Tertiary Education Commission (TEC), the main fund being the Workplace Literacy (WLN) Funding pool and Edvance uses this funding to support the delivery of learning programmes to clients.
 Programmes are delivered across multiple, culturally diverse employer sites nationwide.

-Each learner, who must be a NZ citizen or permanent resident, is offered a 40-80 hour programme of learning with delivery in small groups.
-The majority of our WLN TEC funded programmes run for between 20 to 40 weeks.
+Each learner, who must be a NZ citizen or permanent resident to be eligible for funding, is offered a 25-80 hour programme of learning with delivery in small groups.
+The majority of our WLN TEC funded programmes run for between 10 to 40 weeks.